rockettheme/docs/Docs/wordpress/themes/leviathan/demo.md

 Recreating the Front Page
 -----

-The front page of the Leviathan demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the blog.
+The front page of the Leviathan demo sits apart from the rest of the page layouts in that it features the latest and greatest features used in the theme.
 It is because of this that several widget and layout overrides were done.
 In this section, we will break down the settings you will need to recreate elements present in the front page of the Leviathan theme.

 Theme Settings
 -----